NataliaNazarenko/ComfortableCarRental/README.md

 The database should contain at least 32 advertisements with different values according to your discretion.
 Pagination should be implemented, with one pagination page containing 8 advertisements.

-## Additional Task

-Add filtering:

-- Dropdown with car brands from `makes.json` - display advertisements with cars of the corresponding brand.
-- Dropdown with hourly rental prices (in increments of $10) - display advertisements with cars whose rental price falls within the user-selected price range.
-- Group of inputs to determine the mileage range within which the user will search for advertisements.

-## Evaluation Criteria

-- The layout should be fixed in pixels, semantic, and valid.
-- There should be no errors in the browser console.
-- Interactivity should work according to the technical requirements.
-- The code should be well-formatted and without comments.
-- The repository should have a descriptive `README.md`.
-- The project should be deployed on GitHub Pages or netlify.com.